K-PaaS/application-platform-guide-eng/install/service/lifecycle.md

 > - Description :
 > TAIGA is provided in a dedicated manner, providing systematic Agile development support and communication-oriented documentation and knowledge sharing support required for project collaboration.
 >
-> The service administrator's account is serviceadmin/< Password is entered when applying for a service >.
+> The service administrator's account is serviceadmin/< Password is what the user has entered when applying for the service >.
 >
 > ![002]